stelzinga/MF/Management_Framework.md

 The Personality of a Staff is an important factor in the Staff's ability *to fit in*, and *to grow within* the Venture.
 Personality is strongly related to the ability to interact with others in a diverse environment.
 It is not explicitly taught or trained but rather the result of multiple factors like upbringing, education, cultural background, life experiences and life expectations as well as having participated in sports, clubs, extra-curricular activities.
 Various traits are part of Personality:
 - Altruism: the unselfish concern for the welfare of others, prioritizing others' needs and well-being over one's own, potentially at a personal cost.
 - Curiosity: the desire to learn to do something or to know about something
-- Being grounded: the state of being down-to-earth, being mentally balanced, understanding the reality of things, being sensible and non-pretentious.
+- Being grounded: being down-to-earth, being mentally balanced, understanding the reality of things, being sensible and non-pretentious.
-- Charitability: the ability and willingness to share whilst not having any direct benefit to do so.
+- Charitability: willingness to share whilst not having any direct benefit to do so.
 - Stress Management: the ability to deal with adversity
 - Empathetic: ability to listen and understand and even share the feelings of someone else.
+- Humility: being unassuming, lacking arrogance.

 Personality seems very similar to Soft skills (see above), but in the Management Framework Soft Skills are deemed more related to performing work in a certain way, whereas Personality says more how someone approaches life and people within his surroundings in general, not specifically within a work context.
 Nevertheless, different Venture's may not consider Personality as separate and consider it part of Soft Skills, others may make the distinction.

 #### Performance
-The combination of above four elements drive the *potential* of a Staff and ultimately yields the Staff's ability to perform.
+The combination of above elements drives the *potential* of a Staff and ultimately yields the Staff's ability to perform.
 In the Management Framework the concept of a Staff's Performance is measured across three axis:
 - Dependability
 - Pro-activity
 - Leadership